 4. Buy stuff that makes you look great now, not later.

-I went through a period of time earlier this year when I ditched everything in my wardrobe that I didn’t love or that didn’t fit.
+I went through a period of time earlier this year when I ditched everything in my wardrobe that I didn't love or didn't fit.
 Surprisingly, I found myself rebuilding a completely different type of wardrobe than the one I started with.
 I ditched all my jeans and unflattering sweaters and replaced them with comfy knit dresses that emphasized my waistline.
-I discovered that after wearing them for all these years, I secretly hated wrap style sweaters.
+I discovered that, after wearing them for all these years, I secretly hated wrap-style sweaters.
 Mostly though, I started to make the most of the body I have now instead of the body I had as a teenager or the one other people told me I should have in the future.

-My weight hasn’t changed much, but I look and feel like a whole new person.
-I get tons of compliments when I go out, and I think it’s due to the fact that I love what I’m wearing rather than just wearing something to cover up.
-Whatever your body type, there’s a whole bunch of flattering clothes out there for your.
-Keep digging, and don’t settle for anything that doesn’t make you feel like a million bucks.
+My weight hasn't changed much, but I look and feel like a whole new person.
+I get tons of compliments when I go out, and I think it's due to the fact that I love what I'm wearing rather than just wearing something to cover up.
+Whatever your body type, there's a whole bunch of flattering clothes out there for you.
+Keep digging, and don't settle for anything that doesn't make you feel like a million bucks.

 5. Do things because they make you feel good, not because you “should” do them.